Types of Pumps and their working principles with applications

 In this centrifugal pump in which the pressure is developed partly by centrifugal force and partly by the lift of the vanes of the impeller on the liquid.

-In mixed flow pumps ratio of impeller outside Dia ( D2) to eye Dia ( D1) less than 1.5 and impeller having wider width.
+In mixed flow pumps ratio of impeller outside Dia ( D2) to eye Dia ( D1) less than 1.5 and the impeller has a wider width.

 Axial Flow: